DataWranglerPro/quartz/content/Other Interests/Business/business_basics.md

 	- If they say no, ask them why
 	- Fix the issue(s)
 	- If they still say no, ask for a review and a referral
+- What business owners should be doing?
+	- Answer the phone on time
+	- Respond to emails when customers ask you questions
+	- Actually tell people about your business
+	- Try to do a good job
+	- Ask them to leave you a review